bschmalhofer/otobo-ideas/README.md

 * Translation
   * use N-tier translations, e.g. Portuguese falling back to Brazilian Portugues falling back to English
   * A Louisiana Crèole translation
+* Web related
+  * Mojolicious for the Generic Interface
+  * Check whether OpenGraph is supported
+  * facicon

 ### Discarded and Implemented Ideas